Kev-gp/published-notes/content/Blogs/The Two-Thirds Average Game.md

 ## Common knowledge and the Nash equilibrium

-The assumption we're led to, at the end of the table above, is what we call *common knowledge*.
+The assumption we're led to, at the end of the table above, is what we call *common knowledge*[^2].

 > [!info]+ Common Knowledge
 > A fact is common knowledge (among the players), if for any finite chain of players $i_{1},\dots,i_{k}$, it is true that $i_{1}$ knows that $i_{2}$ knows that $i_{3}$ knows that … $i_{k-1}$ knows that $i_{k}$ knows the fact.